nikazooz/laravel-simplesheet-docs/docs/2.x/architecture/README.md

 To close off the Sheet processing, it will raise a `AfterSheet` event.

-### Passing on to PhpSpreadsheet
+### Passing on to Box Spout

 After the sheets are processed, the writing process will start.
 The writing process is started by raising the `BeforeWriting` event; this allow you to hook into the process of writing.
-Next we will create a new `PhpSpreadsheet Writer` based on the writer type that was determined.
+Next we will create a new `Box Spout Writer` based on the writer type that was determined.
 Then it will save it to a temporary file and return that filepath to the `Simplesheet` manager.

 ### Creating a Response